Back to Blog

 acupuncture anxiety headaches stress tcm women's health

-Medications also can cause stagnation due to their affect on your Liver.
+Medications and alcohol can lead to stagnation due to their affect on your Liver.

-Poor nutrition is another potential cause of stagnation because to have proper blood and Qi flow, you need well-nourished organs and blood cells.
+Poor nutrition is another potential cause of stagnation because to have proper Qi flow, you need well-nourished organs and cells.

 Symptoms of Qi Stagnation include depression, anxiety, mood swings, irregular periods, painful periods, PMS, insomnia, headaches, pains that move around in your body, and fatigue.

-To undo Qi stagnation, make sure you’re eating enough nourishing foods.
+To undo Qi stagnation, eat nourishing, nutrient-dense foods.

-Vegans and vegetarians may need a more blood-building foods (like leafy greens, eggs, or bone broth).
-Herbs such as Dong Gui, Schisandra, Rehmannia, and Peony help nourish blood cells.
-A natural blood-building vitamin that’s herb and food-based is Ferrofood by Standard Process.
+Vegans and vegetarians may need more blood-building foods (like dark, leafy greens, eggs, or bone broth).
+Herbs such as Dong Gui, Schisandra, Rehmannia, and Peony help to nourish blood.
+A natural blood-building vitamin is Ferrofood by Standard Process.
 Also, there’s Floradix, which is a vegetarian/vegan option.

-Tension-relieving herbs like Bupleurum or Chamomile are easy to use as well.
+Tension-relieving herbs like Bupleurum or Chamomile are simple to use.
 Trace minerals like those found in Alfalfa or Seaweed are helpful for relaxation.
-Black current seed oil may help with PMS tension.
+Black current seed oil may help with PMS.

-Exercise regularly, even if it’s just more walking or stretching.
+Exercise daily, even if it’s just walking or stretching.

 Make sleep a priority.